opencdms-dev/legacy-opencdms-api/README.md

 $ pytest tests/integration
 ```

-Additionally, you can run snapshot tests.
-We have collected a subset of data from production climsoft instance and we will run query on them to check if we are getting expected result.
+Additionally, you can run snapshot  We have collected a subset of data from production climsoft instance and we will run query on them to check if we are getting expected result.

   - From outside your project, run `git clone https://github.com/opencdms/opencdms-test-data`
   - `cd opencdms-test-data`